Nynuphar/IDEAL-doc/docs/source/import.rst

 Let's go step by step, taking the above data as example.
 In IDEAL, in the "**My Study Data Format**", you can see the following fields:

-   - "**CSV delimiter**": here choose what is the separator used on your file
+   - "CSV delimiter": here choose what is the separator used on your file
       * our study is already separated by "," - no change required
-   * "**CSV quotation mark**": here choose the appropriate quotation mark
+   * "CSV quotation mark": here choose the appropriate quotation mark
       * our study is already separated by "," - no change required
-   * "**Date format**": default is set to %Y-%m-%d (format specifier).
+   * "Date format": default is set to %Y-%m-%d (format specifier).
 This means that IDEAL expects the date in the following format: YYYY-mm-dd (for example: 2023-08-01).
-      * our data has a different date format: dd.mm.YYYY (or %d.%m.%Y) - this needs to be updated
+      * our data has a different date format: dd.mm.YYYY (or %d.%m.%Y) - this needs to be updated: just add the “Date format” and “Datetime format”
-   * "**Gender representation**": IDEAL representation of Female is defined by "**F**", Male by "**M**" and "**Unknown**" to "**O**".
-Here the source default is pre-set to "Female", "Male", "Unknown", respectively to the IDEAL representation.
+   * "Gender representation": IDEAL representation of Female is defined by "**F**", Male by "**M**" and "**Other**" to "**O**".
-      * in our study, the gender is also set to "**F**" and "**M**" - this needs to be updated.
-This file is too short to understand how "**Unknown**" is set to, so we will set it as **U** for now.
+      * in our study, the gender is also set to "**F**" and "**M**" - this does not need to be updated.
-   * "**Boolean representation**": here IDEAL expects the value True/False, while the source default is set to Ja/Nein/Unknown,
+   * "Boolean representation": here IDEAL expects the value True/False, while the source default is set to Ja/Nein/Unknown,
-      * in our study, the boolean values for **enrolled** are also described as True/False - this needs to be updated
+      * in our study, the boolean values for **enrolled** are also described as True/False - this does not need to be updated
-   * "**Column mapping**": here we need to match the names of our columns to the IDEAL representation.
+   * "Column mapping": here we need to match the names of our columns to the IDEAL representation.
 Here the default source columns need to be updated to match the names of our columns, as they are currently set to the same as the IDEAL representation:
       * study_patient_id
       * first_name
       * last_name